-In 1946, Congress enacted changes in the tax code that permitted publicly held business corporations to deduct charitable donations in amounts up to 5 percent of their federal taxable income.
+In 1946, Congress enacted changes in the tax code that permitted publicly held business corporations to deduct charitable donations in amounts up to five percent of their federal taxable income.
 Congress, of course, did not require companies to make charitable donations, but it did encourage them to do so.
 The legislation became one more landmark in a running controversy about corporate social responsibility.

 Simply put, this controversy concerns the question of whether publicly held business corporations (sole proprietorships and partnerships must be treated somewhat differently) have a duty to the communities in which they operate that goes beyond the duty to obey the law in the conduct of their operations.
 If they have such a duty, questions remain about why they have that duty and what exactly it requires them to do.